carlosmunoz/zanata-wiki/Zanata-Maven-Integration.md

     </project>

-or you can just use the long version:
+or you can just use the long version (NB this will only work if your settings.xml activates the jboss repository, or you have already downloaded the plugin):

     mvn org.zanata:zanata-maven-plugin:help